-If you’re planning a trip to Nova Scotia, staying in Halifax is a great choice.
-Not only are there plenty of fun things to do in the city itself, there are also a ton of great day trips from Halifax in the surrounding area.
+If you’re planning a trip to Nova Scotia, staying in downtown Halifax is a great choice.
+Not only are there plenty of fun things to do in the city itself, there are also a ton of great day trips from Halifax to the surrounding area.

 All of these day trip destinations are within a two hour drive from Halifax.
 If you’re flying into Halifax International Airport, you’ll need to either rent a car or book a tour operator, as they are not accessible via public transit.
 I’d recommend renting a car.
 Exploring Nova Scotia at your own pace is the best way to experience all that this beautiful province has to offer.

 So let’s hit the road and discover the best day trips from Halifax, Nova Scotia.

 No list of day trips from Halifax would be complete without including Peggy’s Cove.
 This popular tourist attraction is just a 45-minute drive from the city.
 You’ll have to fight crowds for a shot of Peggy’s Point Lighthouse, but trust me, the views are worth it.

 You could easily spend the whole day here.
 Hike the rocky trails along the windswept shore, explore the quaint fishing village, and shop for local souvenirs.
 Or consider combining it with nearby day trip destinations along the southwestern coast of Nova Scotia, like Lunenburg, Kejimkujic National Park, or Shelburne.